 National Prescription Drug Take-Back Day This Saturday

-Poughkeepsie … Dutchess County Executive Marcus J. Molinaro encourages the public’s participation in National Prescription Drug Take-Back Day this Saturday, April 27th.
-Residents are encouraged to dispose of all unwanted, unneeded, or expired prescription drugs safely and anonymously at any of the 10 permanent drop-off locations at law enforcement facilities throughout Dutchess County.
+Poughkeepsie, NY … Dutchess County Executive Marcus J. Molinaro encourages the public to participate in National Prescription Drug Take-Back Day this Saturday, April 24th.
+He also urged residents to dispose of all unwanted, unneeded or expired prescription drugs safely and anonymously at any of the 11 permanent drop-off locations at law enforcement facilities throughout Dutchess County.

 Medications steadily accumulate in the home, where the vast majority are improperly discarded or stored indefinitely.
 In addition, many Americans do not know how to properly dispose of their unused medications, often flushing them down the toilet or throwing them away, posing safety and environmental hazards.

 By allowing residents to anonymously dispose of unused and unwanted prescription medications throughout the year at permanent medication disposal sites, the Dutchess County Prescription Medication Drop Box Program proactively addresses drug abuse throughout the County.

 The following drop-off locations are accessible 24 hours a day, seven days a week:

 • Dutchess County Law Enforcement Center, 108 Parker Avenue, Poughkeepsie

 • New York State Police, Troop K Headquarters, 2541 Route 44, Salt Point